 CVAs, Schemes and Restructuring Plans do not automatically impose a moratorium on creditor action.
-There is a new standalone moratorium that could be used, though its use so far has been rare because of limitations on its protection (for example, it does not give a payment holiday for rent or interest payments) and the kinds of companies eligible (for example, an issuer of bonds in excess of £10m is ineligible for the moratorium).
-The court has been willing to use its case management powers to stay creditor actions when a Scheme is sufficiently well advanced, and we expect the same would apply to Restructuring Plans.
+The company could use the standalone moratorium in conjunction with one of these procedures, but there are limitations on its protection (for example, it does not give a payment holiday for rent or interest payments) and on the kinds of companies eligible (for example, an issuer of bonds in excess of \pounds 10m is ineligible for the moratorium).
+The court has been willing to use its case management powers to stay creditor actions when a Scheme or a Restructuring Plan is sufficiently well advanced.
 However, a company will often seek to persuade its key creditors to agree to a consensual standstill on enforcement and to lock-up their support for the restructuring in advance.

 Creditors would normally look to challenge a Scheme or a Restructuring Plan at one of the two court hearings that form part of these processes.
 Creditors who wish to challenge a CVA may do so on the grounds of material irregularity or unfair prejudice, but must apply to court for this purpose within 28 days of the filing of the approval of the CVA.
+A company must be insolvent (on either a balance-sheet or cashflow basis) in order to be placed into administration by its directors.
+In order for a secured creditor to appoint an administrator to a company, the creditor's security must be enforceable in accordance with its terms.